CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 #### Running on IBMQ

 We ran these two circuits on an IBMQ device (imbq_quito, chosen as the queue time was the shortest) with a sameple size of 2000, and got the following measurement results.
+NOTE! for some reason these results do not appear correctly, but the data can be seen by entering edit mode, or consulting the file ?????.
 ```
 res_0_test = tq.simulate(circ_0, variables=vars, samples = no_samples, backend="qiskit", device='ibmq_quito')
 res_0_test